 This video demonstrates the temp inside of a car versus the outside ambient temperature:

-Leaving a pet in a hot car can have catastrophic results, too.
+Pets in Hot Cars have catastrophic results, too.
 Although stats are not kept on animals dying inside hot vehicles, it is believed to be in the hundreds.
 Keep this in mind:

 - Heatstroke can happen within 15 minutes in dogs.
 Canines that are either older or very young, as well as those with health problems, are more likely to succumb to heatstroke than dogs in prime health.